raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Now you will use the Paint tool to create a new sprite shaped like a flower petal.
+Now use the Paint tool to create a new sprite shaped like a flower petal.

-Click **Paint new sprite** and rename it as "Flower".
+Click on **Paint new sprite** and rename it 'Flower'.

 [[[generic-scratch-rename-sprite]]]